mertcaliskan34/Portfolio/README.md

 ## 📝 Notes

-- Make sure your GitHub username in `config.js` is correct
+- Ensure the GitHub username in `config.js` is correct for project fetching
 - Only public, non-forked repositories are displayed
 - Projects are sorted by last updated date
 - The site automatically generates preview images for each project

-## 🤝 Contributing

-Feel free to fork this project and customize it for your own portfolio!

 ## 📄 License

 This project is open source and available under the MIT License.

----

-**Made with ❤️ for showcasing your amazing work!**